hextremelabs/permiscus/README.md

 requires a permission, and to ask the user to grant the permission if the app does not already posses it.

 This is somewhat cumbersome and requires a great deal of boilerplate code.
-The library can simplify this, allowing the developer to focus on the actual app functionality instead of Android technicalities.
+The library aims at removing complexities and making permissions request fun again, allowing the developer to focus on the actual app functionality instead of Android technicalities.

 ### Example